Why does it cost so much for an ambulance response?

 Please ask your employer to contact our billing vendor immediately regarding this.
 We need to have your Workers’ Compensation carrier information.

-I received a check from my insurance company, what do I do?
+I received a check from my insurance company, what should I do?

 If Gouverneur Rescue transported you or a loved one to the hospital our billing company will bill your insurance company directly.
 Many insurance companies send the reimbursement check directly to the patient.
 If you should receive a check, please sign the back side of the check and forward it to Gouverneur Rescue.
 If you keep the check, Gouverneur Rescue will continue to bill you for the service provided and if you sign the check and keep it or deposit it we consider this a theft of services and will attempt to collect what is due for our service through our court systems or by collections.